zion-walker/travelers/README.md

 # 🏖️ Travelers 🏝️

-In this study, some mascots are encountered doing new actions in different locations each trial (ex. swaving in classroom vs. running on a baseball field vs. watching fireworks) whereas other mascots videos are very similar across trials (ex. doing different actions in the same shopping mall)
+In this study, some mascots are encountered doing new actions in different locations each trial (ex. waving in classroom vs. running on a baseball field vs. watching fireworks) whereas other mascots videos are very similar across trials (ex. doing different actions in the same shopping mall)

 *are mascots that travel often more memorable than others?*